wordofwarning/wordofwarning.org/coronavirus/index.md

 • <a href="http://livestreamarchive.co.uk" target="_blank">Live Stream Archive</a> — a temporary archive to share recorded performances, live streams + digital performance, setup by Jason Crouch + Joe Boylan.
 • <a href="http://www.facebook.com/groups/livestreamingarts" target="_blank">Live Streaming Arts Facebook group</a> — join for expertise, information + advice on how to share live performance with, and connect to, audiences online.
 • Manchester International Festival have a <a href="http://mif.co.uk/resources-for-freelance-creatives/" target="_blank">Resources For Artists + Freelancers page</a>.
-• MIF also have a <a href="http://mif.co.uk/mif-drop-in-artists-freelance-creatives" target="_blank">daily 2pm drop in for artists + freelance creatives</a> — join John McGrath + Mark Ball each weekday on Zoom.
+• MIF have a <a href="http://mif.co.uk/mif-drop-in-artists-freelance-creatives" target="_blank">2pm Zoom drop in for artists + freelance creatives</a> — join John McGrath + Mark Ball each weekday; w/c 30 March changes to Tuesdays + Thursdays only.
-• MIF are also repurposing some of their artist development funds to <a href="http://mif.co.uk/creatives_call_out" target="_blank">offer opportunities to GM-based artists + creatives</a>.
+• MIF are repurposing some of their artist development funds to <a href="http://mif.co.uk/creatives_call_out" target="_blank">offer opportunities to GM-based artists + creatives</a>.
 • Scottee has <a href="http://www.scottee.co.uk/single-post/2020/03/20/Room-to-Respond-2020" target="_blank">some paid opportunities available</a>.
 • Supercool's <a href="http://supercooldesign.co.uk/blog/keeping-it-live" target="_blank">blog</a> — links, resources + ideas on quick routes to live-streaming.
 • The Space's <a href="http://www.thespace.org/resource/live-streaming-arts-lo-fi-and-low-cost-options" target="_blank">guide to live streaming for the arts by Jason Crouch</a> — lo-fi and low cost options.